 •Neurovascular Coupling•Draining Veins•Linearity•Pre-undershoot•Post-undershoot•Long duration•Mental Chronometry•Negative Signal Changes•Resting state source•Dead fish activation•Voodoo correlations•Global signal regression•Motion artifacts•The decoding signal•non-neuronal BOLD•relationship to other measures•contrast: spin-echo vs gradient-echo•contrast: SEEP contrast•contrast: diffusion changes•contrast: neuronal currents•contrast: NMR phase imaging•lie detection•correlation ≠ connection•clustering conundrum•reproducibility•dynamic connectivity changes

-Functional MRI is unique in that, in spite of being almost 30 years old as a method, it continues to advance in terms of sophistication of acquisition, hardware, processing, and in our understanding of the basis of the signal.
+Functional MRI is unique in that, in spite of being almost 30 years old as a method, it continues to progress in terms of sophistication of acquisition, hardware, processing, in our understanding of the signal itself.
 There has been no plateau in any of these areas.
 In fact, by looking at the literature, one gets the impression that this advancement is accelerating.
-In addition, every new advance opens the potential range where it might have an impact, allowing new questions about the brain to be addressed.
+Every new advance opens the potential range where it might have an impact, allowing new questions about the brain to be addressed.

-While several of the controversies or issues of contention have been resolved completely many still remain to some degree unresolved.
+While a few of the controversies or issues of contention have been fully resolved, most remain to some degree unresolved.
 Understanding fMRI through its controversies allows a deeper appreciation for how the field advances as a whole – and how science really works – the false starts, the corrections, and the various claims made by those with potentially useful pulse sequences, processing methods, or applications.
 Below is the list of twenty-six major controversies in fMRI – in approximately chronological order.

 Since the late 1800’s, the general consensus, hypothesized by Roy and Sherrington in 1890 (1), was that activation-induced cerebral flow changes were driven by local changes in metabolic demand.
-In 1986, a publication by Fox et al. (2)challenged that view to some degree, demonstrating that with activation, localized blood flow increased beyond oxidative metabolic demand, suggesting an “uncoupling” of the hemodynamic response from metabolic demand during activation.
-Many, including Louis Sokolof, a well established neurophysiologist at the National Institutes of Health, strongly debated the results.
+In 1986, a publication by Fox et al. (2)challenged that view, demonstrating that with activation, localized blood flow seemingly increased beyond oxidative metabolic demand, suggesting an “uncoupling” of the hemodynamic response from metabolic demand during activation.
+Many, including Louis Sokolof, a well-established neurophysiologist at the National Institutes of Health, strongly debated the results.
 Fox nicely describes this period in history from his perspective in “The coupling controversy” (3).

 I remember well, in the early days of fMRI, Dr. Sokolof standing up from the audience to debate Fox on several circumstances, arguing that the flow response should match the metabolic need and there should be no change in oxygenation.
 He argued that what we are seeing in fMRI is something other than an oxygenation change.

-In the pre-fMRI days, I recall not knowing what direction the signal should go – as when I first saw the impactful video presented by Tom Brady during his plenary lecture on the future of MRI at the Society for Magnetic Resonance (SMR) Meeting in August of 1991, it was not clear from these time series movies of subtracted images the direction he performed the subtraction operation.
+In the pre-fMRI days, I recall not knowing what direction the signal should go – as when I first laid eyes on the impactful video presented by Tom Brady during his plenary lecture on the future of MRI at the Society for Magnetic Resonance (SMR) Meeting in August of 1991, it was not clear from these time series movies of subtracted images the direction he performed the subtraction operation.
 Was it task minus rest or rest minus task?
 Did the signal go up or down with activation?
-I also remember very well, analyzing my first fMRI experiments, expecting to see a decrease in BOLD signal – as Ogawa, in an earlier paper(4), hypothesized that metabolic rate increases would decrease blood oxygenation thus lead to a darkening of the BOLD signal during brain activation.
+I also remember very well, analyzing my first fMRI experiments, expecting to see a decrease in BOLD signal – as Ogawa, in an earlier paper(4), hypothesized that metabolic rate increases would lead to a decrease blood oxygenation thus a darkening of the BOLD signal during brain activation.
 Instead, all I saw were signal increases.
-It was Fox’s work that helped me to understand why the BOLD signal should increase with activation.
+It was Fox’s work that helped me to understand why the BOLD signal should increasewith activation.
 Flow goes up and oxygen delivery exceeds metabolic need, leading to an increase in blood oxygenation.

-While there are ever-improving models of neurovascular coupling, we still do not understand the precise need for flow increases.
-First we have the “watering the whole garden to feed one thirsty flower” hypothesis which states that because oxygen delivery is diffusion limited, to provide enough oxygen to the furthest cell, an overabundance of oxygen in the blood is needed.
-This theory has fallen a bit from favor as the necessary increases in CMRO2 or the degree to which the diffusion of oxygen to tissue from blood is limited tend to be higher than those required to induce such an “uncoupling” and overabundance of oxygeantion.
+While models of neurovascular coupling have improved, we still do not understand the precise need for flow increases.
+First, we had the “watering the whole garden to feed one thirsty flower” hypothesis which suggested that flow increases matched metabolic need for one area but since vascular control was coarse, the abundant oxygenation was delivered to a wider area than was needed, causing the increase in oxygenation.
+We also had the “diffusion limited” model, where it was hypothesized that in order to deliver enough oxygen to the furthest neurons from the oxygen supplying vessels, an overabundance of oxygen was needed at the vessel itself since the decrease of oxygen as it diffused from the vessel to the furthest cell was described as an exponential.
+This theory has fallen a bit from favor as the increases in CMRO2or the degree to which the diffusion of oxygen to tissue from blood is limited tend to be higher than physiologic measures.
 The alternative to the metabolic need hypothesis involves neurogenic “feed-forward” hypotheses – which still doesn’t get at the “why” of the flow response.

 Currently, this is where the field stands.
 We know that the flow response is robust and consistent.
 We know that in active areas, oxygenation in healthy brains always increases, however we just don’t understand specifically why it’s necessary.
 Is it a neurogenic, metabolic, or some other mechanism to satisfy some evolutionary critical need that extends beyond simple need for more oxygen?
 We are still figuring that out.
 Nevertheless, it can be said that whatever the reason for this increase in flow, it is fundamentally important, as the BOLD response is stunningly consistent.